Johnny Nash: Reggae singer-songwriter dies aged 80

-Johnny Nash, a singer-songwriter best known as the singer-songwriter of I Can See Clearly Now has died, his son said.
+Johnny Nash, best known as the singer-songwriter of I Can See Clearly Now has died, his son said.

 Nash, who had been in declining health, died of natural causes aged 80 at home in Houston, the city of his birth.